 - Smart Patients Postpartum Community

 - What to Expect Postpartum Depression Discussion Forum

 If there are no postpartum depression support groups in your area, look for general depression support groups.
 Postpartum depression is one type of depression.
-While the causes may be different, the symptoms and treatment options are similar.
+While the causes may differ, the symptoms and treatment options are similar.